 Bamboo leaves are a rich source of hydrocyanic and benzoic acids, and tender bamboo shoots contain various enzymes such as nuclease, deamidase, a proteolytic enzyme, amylase, amygdalin splitting, and silicon splitting enzymes.

+Bamboo leaves are an integral part of the plant and serve multiple purposes.
 It contains lysine and methionine, betaine, choline, proteolytic enzymes, diastatic and emulsifying enzyme, nuclease, and urease.

 What is the Nutritional Value of Tabasheer?

 Tabasheer is primarily composed of silica, a mineral that plays a vital role in maintaining healthy bones, teeth, hair, and nails.
 It also supports collagen production, which promotes skin elasticity and joint health.
 In addition to silica, tabasheer contains trace amounts of other minerals, such as potassium, calcium, magnesium, and iron.

 Tabasheer contains moisture 88.8 percent, protein 3.9 percent, fat 0.5 percent, minerals 11 percent, and carbohydrates 5.7 percent, per 100 grams of edible portion.
 Calcium, phosphorus, iron, thiamine, riboflavin, niacin, and vitamin C are among its vitamin and minerals.
 Its calorific value is 43.